 Since the first Hornet football team took the field in 1916, winning has been a tradition at Fullerton College.

-In its 100-year athletic history, Fullerton College has won hundreds of conference titles, nearly two dozen state championships and three national football titles.
+In its over 100-year athletic history, Fullerton College has won hundreds of conference titles, nearly two dozen state championships and five national football titles.

 Of course, Fullerton College has also had its share of standout athletes — many going on to achieve success in the professional sports world.